 Consumer retail fireworks may only be sold in City limits from 9 a.m. to 10 p.m.
-July 1, 2, 3, and 4th.
-The following locations will have fireworks stands permitted by the City:
+July 1-4.
+The following locations have permitted fireworks stands in 2019:

-- 2801 Bickford Avenue, operated by Lost and Found Community Church of Stanwood
+- 2801 Bickford Avenue, near Fred Meyer, operated by Lost and Found Community Church of Stanwood

-- 1327 Avenue D, operated by Lost and Found Community Church of Stanwood
+- 1327 Avenue D, near Haggen's, operated by Lost and Found Community Church of Stanwood

-- 1400 30th Street, operated by Joseph Stabile doing business as Wildwest Fireworks
+- 1400 30th Street, near King Charley's, operated by Joseph Stabile doing business as Wildwest Fireworks

 Legal consumer fireworks include fountains, sparklers, parachutes, spinners and wheels, and smoke devices.
 Many fireworks sold at nearby tribal reservations are only legal on tribal land.
 Illegal fireworks include bottlerockets, firecrackers, missiles, and M-80s.